Adapting your home: Access into and around your home

 There is no specific guidance for people using walking frames or rollators.
 The amount of space you need will depend on:

-• If you have been provided with a wide walking frame, you can check with your provider/supplier if a narrower walking frame would provide you with sufficient support.
+• If you have a wide walking frame, you can check with your provider/supplier if a narrower walking frame would provide you with sufficient support.

 Getting up and down stairs